zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 # Preface

-<p align="justify">This node is one result of my investigation
+<p align="justify">This node is one result of my investigation what one
-what one is able to do with Moondream.
-One important thing is the Image To Prompt feature of Moondream.</p>
+is able to do with Moondream.
+One important thing for what one can use Moondream is the Image To Prompt feature.</p>

 # Motivation